Markolissimo/treatment_summary/docs/deployment/DEPLOYMENT_HANDOFF.md

   "success": true,
   "document": {
     "title": "Your Clear Aligner Treatment Plan",
-    "summary": "Based on your assessment, this is a moderate alignment case...", "key_points": [
+    "summary": "Based on your assessment, this is a moderate alignment case..."
-      "Treatment uses clear aligners for both upper and lower teeth", "Expected duration is 6-9 months"
-    ],
-    "next_steps": [
-      "Schedule your initial appointment",
-      "Review care instructions"
-    ]
   },
   "cdt_codes": {
     "primary_code": "D8090",